SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 With that she was gone.

-She's so mysterious… and pretty.
+She was so mysterious… and pretty.

 ***

-I dramatically fainted a few minutes later, to test if she would come back so quickly after whatever that was.
+I dramatically fainted a few minutes later, testing if she would come back so quickly after whatever that was.

 True to her nature, Pinkie did catch me.
 Before she could speak I apologized.